Tax Planning in Savannah, GA

 • Use a Company Vehicle —

-Based on your Savannah, GA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-This deduction can be made in two ways:
+Depending on the nature of your Savannah, GA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+There are two options for claiming this deduction:

 • Consider Fringe Benefits For Your Employees —